LLNL/scr/doc/rst/index.rst

 They are used to prepare the cache before a job starts, automate the process of restarting a job, and copy datasets from cache to the parallel file system upon a failure.
+Though one gains the most benefit when using both, one may use the SCR library without the SCR commands.

 ..
 [Vaidya] "A Case for Two-Level Recovery Schemes", Nitin H. Vaidya, IEEE Transactions on Computers, 1998, http://doi.ieeecomputersociety.org/10.1109/12.689645.